tokokoo/tokokoo-instagram/readme.txt

 * Liked photos
 * Popular photos

 = Features Include: =

 * Connect with your Instagram account easily
 * 4 options to display photos
 * Specify how many photos you want to display
 * Without javascript library
-* Transients API with cache life timer
 * Multiple widgets
-* Comes pre-styled, but comes proper CSS IDs and Classes to make it match your site

 = Support: =
 1. [Support forum](http://wordpress.org/support/plugin/tokokoo-instagram)